repoalpha/test_gpu/README.md

 # tf_test_gpu

 This is a simple test script to check that the GPU is operating as expected for Tensorflow.
-Its is based ona script from https://learningtensorflow.com/lesson10/.
+Its is based on a script from https://learningtensorflow.com/lesson10/.

 The original script has been modified for python 3 along with some refinements.